DimohaZadira/SoundBoard_TG_bot/README.md

 Deletes `.mp3` file assosiated with entered name from storage.

-If there is no file assosiated with entered name, responses "_Didn't find file assosiated with entered <sound_name> in my storage!_ ❌😲" and does nothing else.
+If there is no file assosiated with entered name, responses "_Didn't find a file assosiated with entered name "<sound_name>" in my storage!_ ❌😲" and does nothing else.

 If everything is OK, responses "_This sound has been successfully deleted!_ ✅👾".

 `@MyBotName <sound_name>` (inline bot's function):
-Sends voice message containing file assosiated with <sound_name>.
+Sends voice message containing a file assosiated with <sound_name>.
-If there is no file assosiated with entered name, responses "_Didn't find file assosiated with entered <sound_name> in my storage!_ ❌😲" and does nothing else.
+If there is no file assosiated with entered name, responses "_Didn't finda file assosiated with entered name "<sound_name>" in my storage!_ ❌😲" and does nothing else.

 ## .env: